-The Whole Earth Chanting combats the typical use of AI by tech companies and states in the categorisation and labelling of people.
-In this, societal biases and unequal power are embedded structures within the code, putting certain groups at risk of prejudice and at risk of (even greater) exploitation.
-‘The Whole Earth Chanting’ subverts this use of machine learning.
-Rather than separating and dividing, the algorithm creates its own hybrid sounds by rearranging and weaving together seemingly disparate categories.
-Rather than focussing AI on (perceived) risk.
-Heaney opens it up to possibility.
+Artificial intelligence is typically used by big technology companies and governments to categorize and label, in order to sell us things and to control us.
+This inevitably embeds societal biases and unequal power structures within the code, putting certain groups at risk of prejudice and people and nature at risk of (even greater) exploitation.
+The Whole Earth Chanting subverts this use of machine learning.
+Rather than separating and dividing, the algorithm creates its own hybrid sounds by weaving together seemingly disparate categories.

 Libby Heaney produces moving image works, performances, and participatory and interactive experiences spanning quantum computing, virtual reality, AI and installation.
 Her practice seeks to subvert the capitalist appropriation of technology, which seeks to categorize and control, causing alienation, prejudice and division (as well as an ever increasing depletion of resources).
 Instead, Heaney uses tools like machine learning and quantum computing to undo biases and to forge new expressions of collective identity and belonging with each other and the world.Libby has exhibited her artwork widely in galleries and institutions in the UK and internationally including a solo exhibition as part of the 2017 EU capital of culture in Aarhus and in group shows at Tate Modern (London 2016, 2019), ICA (London 2019), V&A (London 2018), Barbican (London 2019), Somerset House (London 2019), Sheffield Documentary Festival (2018), Science Gallery Dublin (2017, 2018, 2019), Sonar+D (with the British Council, Barcelona 2017), Ars Electronica (Linz 2017), CogX (London 2018), Telefonica Fundacion (with the British Council, Lima 2017).
 She is currently a resident of Somerset House Studios.